KNOW: Jesus wants to be my friend forever.

 REMEMBER: “Do to others as you want them to do to you.”
 Luke 6:31, NIrV

 SHARE: Who do you know who needs kindness this week?
-What can you GIVE to show them kindness?
+What can you SAY about or DO for this person to show kindness?

 Luke 6 reminds me of a reality I often would prefer to ignore.
 That I should express love to others despite how they treat me.
 As an adult, I’d like to think I’m better at treating others with love and respect even when they choose to treat me rudely… or even hatefully.
 However, I must admit that I have my challenges with this.
 Luke 6: 27-36 gives clear instruction to treat others as valuable no matter what.
 This is KINDNESS.
 A virtue we’d like to see in all of our kids.
 Take some time this week to talk about how and where this applies to your life.
 Parents, “Keep It Personal” & share your own challenges to overcome this, as well.
 Allow your child to see you surrender to your Savior.
 God will use your demonstration in ways you may never predict.

 Create a Rhythm!
 Grab your God Time card this week and take 15 minutes to complete one of the activities with your child.
 If you need another copy, email [email protected] and we’ll email it to you!